NowacekLab/Welcome/lesson2.md

 ## Accessing repositories

 Like mentioned in the last lesson, you can maintain both local and remote Git repositories.
-In this lesson, we are going to discuss one way to access existing repositories.
+In this lesson we are going to discuss one way to access remote repositories that exist on the Nowacek Lab organization.

 A quick PSA: if you want to use another repository that is not in this organization as a starting point for your work, you most likely will **NOT** want to follow these instructions.
 Instead, you will probably want to [**fork**](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository instead.